-The total risk parameter for interest-rate and credit-spread risk in the balance sheet is five per cent of the company's core tier 1 capital, with an expected composition of two per cent interest-rate risk and three per cent credit-spread risk.
+The total risk parameter for interest-rate and credit-spread risk in the balance sheet is five per cent of the company's core tier 1 capital.
+Overall interest-rate risk in the total balance sheet may not exceed 0.5 per cent of the company's core tier 1 capital.
 The individual investment must not have an interest rate fixed for longer than one year, and the maximum limit for the average duration of the whole liquidity portfolio is 0.3 years.
 The residual time to maturity for the individual security must be less than 3.5 years, and the average residual time to maturity must be less than two years.

 Interest-rate risk is stress-tested, in line with the FSA's methodology,13 by looking at a parallel shift of two percentage points in the interest-rate curve.
-Credit-spread risk is stress-tested on the basis of the FSA's methodology in Solvency II for insurance undertakings.
+Credit-spread risk is stress-tested on the basis of the FSA's method for spread risk14, which builds on the methodology in Solvency II for insurance undertakings.